 The best months to visit Edinburgh are probably April, May and June, but I’ve seen the good weather in September and beginning of October as well.

-What to wear in Edinburgh during “warm” months?
+What to wear in Edinburgh in summer

-Sometimes the warm months are as cold as the cold ones, but nonetheless, on a rare warm day, when the temperature reaches 20 degrees Celsius, you can even wear a t-shirt or a dress.
+If you’re wondering, what to wear in Edinburgh in summer, sometimes the warm months are as cold as the cold ones, but nonetheless, on a rare warm day, when the temperature reaches 20 degrees Celsius, you can even wear a t-shirt or a dress.
 Normally, it’s around +8 to +17 during the warm months, so prepare to bring a raincoat, maybe a leather jacket and a couple of hoodies.

-Where to stay in Edinburgh travel tips:
+Where to stay in Edinburgh:

 It’s fine to stay everywhere in the city centre (well, beyond the city centre too, but you’ll end up spending a lot of time on getting to the centre).
 In case you’re looking for a budget accommodation, it makes sense to rent a room in one of the Facebook groups like EdinRoom.